See our picks for the best 5 winter ocean weekends in New England, and then hunker down to reflect and reset for the year ahead.

 By Kim Knox Beckius

 New England’s most reliable snowplow clears beaches day and night, keeping the band of land at water’s edge walkable—and enjoyable if you’re dressed right.
 Wintertime waves are mesmerizing; the ocean’s restorative energy a constant.
 So why not heed salt water’s call when lodging rates—and seashells—are the best you’ll find all year?
 These beloved coastal communities have quieter alter egos worth getting to know.
-Read on for a list of the best winter ocean weekends in New England.

 When winter does its worst, even touring the Cape Pond Ice company can feel like an escape.
 But thanks to the coastal topography here, “you can always get out of the wind on a beach,” says local restaurateur Lenny Linquata.
 Of course, he would rather you dodge the weather by dining on fresh seafood, this historic port’s enduring claim to fame.
 Gloucester’s reputation as a winter bird-watching destination is soaring too.
 And if you’d like a front-row seat for winter’s best reality show, the owners of Blue Shutters Beachside Inn—with prime views of Good Harbor Beach—can add you to their list of guests who’ve asked to be alerted when storms swell the Atlantic. discovergloucester.com